antigravities/levelup/README.md

 ## Run it yourself

+### 1. using Docker

+`docker build -t levelup .`

+`docker run --env-file .env -p 4000:4000 levelup`

+or

+`docker-compose up`

+or

+`docker-compose up -d` for headless mode

+### 2. Natively

 Level Up's server components are written in Go and operate on top of an Amazon DynamoDB database (DynamoDB's free tier is more than enough to host).

 1. Download and install Go 1.14+.
 2. Download and install Node.js + npm.